Teacher & Student Engagement:

 My name is Don Berg.

-I am a member of the community of psychologists that studies engagement scientifically.
+I am a member of the community that studies engagement scientifically.

 My definitions, models, and suggestions are all derived from Self-Determination Theory, the framework with the widest scientific support for understanding human motivation and engagement.